spydx/equinor-ctf-2024/writeups/reversing/Waves/bootplug/README.md

                 }
 ```

-Here we can see that the system supports images that are 23x23 pixels, can we can assume that the flag is already embedded in such an image when loading the main page.
+Here we can see that the system supports images that are 23x23 pixels, can we assume that the flag is already embedded in such an image when loading the main page.
 The question now is just where and how.

-Using the webgpu-devtools as adviced we can get some more information out of the pipeline, mainly about how is it structured.
+Using the webgpu-devtools as advised we can get some more information out of the pipeline, mainly about how it is structured.

-First lets look a the "whole" pipeline:
+First let's look a the "whole" pipeline:
 ![alt text](image.png)